thomasloupe/SimulaCLI/README.md

 ### File Operations

+- `addfile`: Add a file to the virtual filesystem
+- `removefile`: Remove a file from the virtual filesystem previously added by `addfile`
 - `scp`: Download a file if that file is available for download.
 Example: `scp track1.mp3`
 - `play`: Plays an audio/video file.
 - `cp`: Copy files and directories.
 Example: `cp file1.txt file2.txt` or `cp -r folder1 folder2`